paraspell/docs/docs/router/router-use.md

 - Kintsugi / 6 Pools available / Requires native token for swaps
 - Mangata / 55 Pools available / Requires native token for swaps

-Totaling to 579 pools available for cross-chain swap transactions.
+Totalling to 579 pools available for cross-chain swap transactions.

-**NOTE: Some exchanges require native tokens in order to proceed with swaps.**
+**NOTE: Some exchanges require native tokens to proceed with swaps.**

 ## Automatic exchange selection
-If you wish to have exchange chain selection based on best price outcome, you can opt for automatic exchange selection method.
+If you wish to have an exchange chain selection based on the best price outcome, you can opt for the automatic exchange selection method.
 This method can be selected by **not using** `.exchange()` parameter in the call.
-Router will then automatically select the best exchange chain for you based on the best price outcome.
+The router will then automatically select the best exchange chain for you based on the best price outcome.

 ### Builder pattern